Why Study Physics

 Physics Reading Room

-The department’s reading room offers a comfortable place for undergraduates to study and share ideas.
+The Physics Reading Room offers a comfortable place for physics undergraduates to study and exchange ideas.